gregoryloden/run/README.txt

 		[command1]
 	[command2]

  The way this works is that if the boolean is false, the next line gets skipped.
-You can also view it like this: if and only if the boolean is true, then the line next gets called.
+If the boolean is true, the next line does not get skipped.
 So if [boolean] is true, both [command1] and [command2] get called.
-If [boolean] is false, [command1] doesn't get called.
+If [boolean] is false, [command1] doesn't get called, but [command2] does.
  In addition to this format, if has another syntax that can be used, and it looks like this:

 	if	[boolean]